aereaco/datastar/sdk/haskell/README.md

-Finally, the demo, which you can try out by typing "./run" in the top level directory and pointing your browser to: http://localhost:8000/ will give you a simple demo of some Datastar features and show that streaming SSE events to the browser work.
+Finally, the demo, which you can try out by typing "./run" in the top level directory and pointing your browser to: http://localhost:8000/ will give you a simple demo of some Nexus-UX features and show that streaming SSE events to the browser work.

 The code itself is extensively documented, with many doctest examples